bluetoother/ble-shepherd/README.md

 The central will fire an `IND` event upon receiving an indication from a peripheral.
 Incoming messages will be classified by `msg.type` along with some data `msg.data`.
 The `msg.type` can be `DEV_ONLINE`, `DEV_INCOMING`, `DEV_LEAVING`, `PASSKEY_NEED` or `LOCAL_SERV_ERR` to reveal the message purpose.

 - **DEV_ONLINE**
-    A peripheral join the network.
+    A peripheral has just joined the network, but not yet synchronized (services re-discovery).

     - `msg.type` (*String*): `'DEV_ONLINE'`
     - `msg.data` (*String*): Device address